Side effects of chemotherapy and targeted therapy

 - have an increased risk of infections (learn ways to manage this risk).

-Side effects of chemotherapy tablets are usually mild, but the effects may be more troublesome if you have intravenous chemotherapy.
+If you are having chemotherapy as tablets, side effects are usually mild, but the effects may be stronger if you have intravenous chemotherapy.

 The side effects of targeted therapy may include: